 The Delaware Certificate contains several provisions that may have an anti-takeover impact and may make tender offers, proxy contests and certain mergers more difficult.
-These include provisions (i) providing that only a majority of the Sypris Board or the holders of not less than 50% of all shares entitled to cast votes at the meeting may call a special meeting of shareholders and (ii) restricting the procedures by which shareholders may nominate persons for election to the Board of Directors and the procedures by which shareholders.
+These include provisions (i) providing that only a majority of the Sypris Board or the holders of not less than 50% of all shares entitled to cast votes at the meeting may call a special meeting of shareholders and (ii) restricting the procedures by which shareholders may nominate persons for election to the Board of Directors and the procedures by which shareholders may properly bring business before annual meetings of shareholders.
 In addition, the ability of Sypris to issue preferred stock and Nonvoting Common Stock, with such rights, preferences, privileges and limitations as the Sypris Board may determine, could have the effect of impeding the acquisition of control of Sypris.